wetneb/sheetshow/docs/yaml_format.rst

 A bimonoidal diagram is described by:

-* The number of input sheets, and the number of input wires on each of these input sheets (in the example above: `[1, 2, 2]` at the top);
+* The number of input sheets, and the number of input wires on each of these input sheets (in the example above: `[1, 2, 2]` at the bottom);
 * The slices of the bimonoidal diagram, which are seams between sheets.
 They are each described by:

   + The number of sheets passing to the left of the seam.
 We call this, again, the *offset*;